aime-team/aime-api-server/README.md

 # AIME Model API

+You have a running deep learning model in your console or notebook and would like to make it available to your company or deploy it to the world?
+AIME API is the easy and scalable solution to do so.
+With a few steps one can turn a console Python script to a secure and robust web API which can act as your interface to the mobile, browser and desktop world.

-Deploying Pytorch/Tensorflow models through a job queue as scalable Web-API endpoint made easy.
+With AIME API one deploys Pytorch, Tensorflow models through a job queue as scalable API endpoint capable of serving millions of requests.

 ## Features

 * Fast - asynchronous and multi process API server
-* Scalable - cluster ready architecture
+* Scalable & Robust- distributed cluster ready architecture
-* Secure & Robust - type safe interface and input validation
+* Secure - type safe interface and input validation
 * Easy integratable into exisiting Python and Tensorflow projects
-* High performance intergrated image and audio processing and conversion for common web formats
+* High performance image and audio input/ouput conversion for common web formats
 * Pythonic - easily extendable in your favourite programming language

 ## Illustration of the architecture